 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-This inspection was planned to check whether the registered persons were meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service and to provide a rating for the service under the Care Act 2014.
+This inspection was planned to check whether the registered person was meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service and to provide a rating for the service under the Care Act 2014.

 Before our inspection we reviewed the information we held about the service.
-This included notifications of incidents that the registered persons had sent us since the last inspection.
+This included notifications of incidents that the registered person had sent us since the last inspection.

-We visited the service on 10 July 2015.
-We gave the registered persons a short period of notice before we called to the service.
+We visited the service on 20 July 2015.
+We gave the manager and the registered person a short period of notice before we called to the service.
 This was because the people who lived there had complex needs related to their care and benefited from knowing that we would be calling.
 The inspection team consisted of a single inspector.
 All of the people who used the service had special communication needs.
-They expressed themselves using a combination of short phrases, signs and gestures.
-During the inspection we communicated with all of the people who lived there.
-We also spoke with four care workers, a senior care worker, the deputy manager and the registered manager.
+They expressed themselves using a combination of sounds, signs and gestures.
+During the inspection we communicated with five of the people who lived there.
+The remaining person was not at home.
+We also spoke with two care workers, a senior care worker, the manager and the area manager.
 We observed care that was provided in communal areas and looked at the care records for three people.
 In addition, we looked at records that related to how the service was managed including staffing, training and health and safety.

-After the inspection visit we spoke by telephone with three relatives.
+After the inspection visit we spoke by telephone with two relatives.
 We did this so that they could tell us their views about how well the service was meeting their family member's needs and wishes.